 - “I have some really strong feelings that I don’t know what to do with.”

-We were careful to model those kind of statements ourselves, and sure enough, he began to use his words in wiser ways.
+As I began to model those kinds of statements myself, he began to use his words in wiser ways.

-One night recently we had a rough night and I slipped into some old habits.
+Recently we had a rough night and I slipped into some old habits.
 As I tucked each kiddo into bed, I hugged them and told them I was sorry for being short tempered and demanding.
-Kyle’s reaction brought me to tears.
+Luke’s reaction brought me to tears.
 He sat up in his bed and hugged me so tight I could barely breathe.
 “You know what the best gift is, Mom?
 It’s grace.
 I forgive you.”
-What a change, from a boy predicting his future in hell to dispensing grace and forgiveness!”
-As parents, we are learning about grace, too.
+What a change, from a boy predicting his future in hell to dispensing grace and forgiveness!
+We are all learning so much about grace.

 It’s not perfect and we’re still learning, but after all the searching and struggling I have come home to peace-filled parenting: To truly love my children in their most vulnerable moments, to still see the good in them, and then guide them into how to use it well.
 This is parenting that resonates with your heart for your child and the kind of person you want to be!